emacsorphanage/libegit2/README.md

 - :x: Function should probably not be implemented (reason given)
 - :interrobang: Undecided

+Some functions are defined in libgit2 headers in the `sys` subdirectory, and are not reachable from a standard include (i.e. `#include "git2.h"`).
+For now, we will skip those on the assumption that they are more specialized.

 ### extra

 These are functions that do not have a `libgit2` equivalent.